oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 - Nowadays every corporation no matter how big it is, they will definitely have one or more web applications within their external perimeter.

 - These applications can be everything from simple static websites to blogs powered by Content Management Systems (CMS) such **WordPress** to complicated applications with sign-up/login functionality supporting various user roles from basic users to super admins.
-Nowadays, it is not very common to find an externally facing host directly exploitable via a know public exploit (such as a vulnerable service or Windows remote code execution (RCE) vulnerability), though it does happen.
+Nowadays, it is not very common to find an externally facing host directly exploitable via a known public exploit (such as a vulnerable service or Windows remote code execution (RCE) vulnerability), though it does happen.

 - Web applications provide a vast attack surface, and their dynamic nature means that they are constantly changing (and overlooked!).